STOP 19 TRAIL:

 To Start from Port Robinson Road parking lot; From Niagara Falls, NY take the Rainbow Bridge into Canada along Route 420.
 Take the Route 20/Lundy's Lane exit.
 Turn left on Route 98, then right on Route 20 west.
 Travel 8.8 miles (14.2 km) then turn left on Station Rd.
 Follow to Port Robinson Rd and turn right.
 The parking lot is on your left.

 The Stop 19 Trail and Steve Bauer Trail both utilize the old rail bed of the former Niagara, St. Catharines and Toronto (NS&T) commuter railway line.
-Starting in Welland just north of the Welland River the Stop 19 Trail travels north into Pelham where it becomes the Steve Bauer Trail.
-The trail continues northeast past Route 20 where it is undeveloped.
+Starting in Welland, next to the Welland River, the Stop 19 Trail travels North, into Pelham, where it becomes the Steve Bauer Trail.
+The trail continues Northeast, although it includes on-road sections and is less developed.
 Cyclist Steve Bauer is one of Pelham's great internationally-renowned athletes.
-The Steve Bauer Trail recognizes Steve's career in the sport of road cycling, during which he wore the prestigious yellow jersey 14 times over two Tour de France competitions, and won a silver medal at the 1984 Summer Olympics For more information visit; STEVE BAUER TRAIL; PELHAM or STOP 19 TRAIL .
+The Steve Bauer Trail recognizes Steve's career in the sport of road cycling, during which he wore the prestigious yellow jersey 14 times over two Tour de France competitions, and won a silver medal at the 1984 Summer Olympics

 Starting from Port Robinson Road parking lot in Pelham; I haven't checked out this trail.

-Heading North; The Steve Bauer Trail; Northern Section is less developed.
-Across Port Robinson Rd, a narrow stone-dust trail travels north alongside Station St for almost 0.3 miles until you come to Pelham Town Square.
-Past here you'll continue north on-road (low volume traffic) out to Route 20.
-Head right along a sidewalk to a cross-light that will take you over busy Route 20.
-Head left where you'll pick up a short paved section of the trail that leads to a hard packed dirt, grass and overgrown stone-dust trail.
-This leads to Hurricane Rd.
-Caution No Cross-walk.
-The hard packed dirt, grass and overgrown stone-dust trail travels past Gordon Klager Park where the trail is less developed.
-It follows an open corridor, crossing Cataract Rd at 1.8 miles, Turner Rd at 2 miles and Route 50 at 2.4 miles.
-Caution No Cross-walk.
-Here the trail follows a narrow tree lined corridor crossing Hansler Rd at 3.2 miles, Holland Rd at 3.6 miles before a tunnel takes you underneath Route 406 at 4 miles.
-Travel through farm fields crossing Kottmeier Rd at 4.6 miles before the trail finally ends at Route 67 after 5.1 miles.
+The Steve Bauer Trail; Northern Section is less developed.
+Across Port Robinson Rd, the narrow, stone-dust trail travels North, alongside Station St for almost 0.3 miles until you come to Pelham Town Square.
+Past here you'll continue on-road (low volume traffic) out to Route 20.
+Head right, along a sidewalk, to a cross-light that will take you over busy Route 20.
+Head left, where you'll pick up the trail on your right.
+A short paved trail leads to a hard packed dirt, grass and overgrown stone-dust trail.
+This takes you Northeast, to Hurricane Rd.
+Head right, on-road to pick up the trail again on your left, past a gate.
+The hard packed dirt, grass and crushed gravel trail travels past Gordon Klager Park (playground).
+It follows an open corridor, coming to Cataract Rd after 1.8 miles.

-Note; A narrow sidewalk crosses the Welland River.
-Head left on-road along W Main St and you'll come to the Welland Canal after 0.5 miles.
+Note; To access the Welland Canal Trail, head right, along a narrow sidewalk, across the Welland River.
+Head left, East, on-road along W Main St and you'll come to the Welland Canal after 0.5 miles.
 The Welland Canal Trail crosses here.

 HH